 In the last module, i.e. PMP Exam Tips, the trainer provides you with many tricks and tips for some important concepts and how to attempt the questions in the exam.
 I found this section very useful.

 I have reviewed their PowerPoint files.
 These are the same files that they used during the training sessions.
-Once you have gone through the training and review these PowerPoint slides later, it will refresh your memory.
+Once you have gone through the training be sure to review these PowerPoint slides later to refresh your memory.

 You will also find templates and flashcards useful to your studies.

-I tried one of the mock tests at the end.
+I ateempted one of the mock tests at the end.

 Once you click on the mock test, it asks you to remove yourself from any distractions that could occur during the test.
 The test environment is timed at four hours.
 Here you can see the total time you have used and the remaining time.